 The Evidences of Regeneration

 The larger part of 1 John is concerned with detailing those identifying characteristics which mark the general pattern of living and habitual practice of the child of God.
-Those who are born of God walk in the light of the truth and holiness of God (1 John 1:5–7), they confess their sins regularly as they evince a sober sensitivity to sin (1 John 1:8–10), they observe the commandments of the Lord in humble submission to God’s will (1 John 2:3–6), they are not characterized by hatred but rather love their fellow believers (1 John 2:7–11), they experience progressive and continual spiritual growth (1 John 2:12–14), they are not dominated by inordinate affection for the fallen, satanic world system (1 John 2:15–17), they are by grace preserved so that they persevere in the faith (1 John 2:18–19), they confess Christian orthodoxy especially with regard to the doctrine of Christ (1 John 2:20–27), they are characterized by a general pattern of persistent righteous practice (1 John 2:29–3:10), they seek to continually procure and to enjoy a clean conscience in the presence of God (1 John 3:19–22), they love God and they abide in His love (1 John 4:7).
+Those who are born of God walk in the light of the truth and holiness of God (1 John 1:5–7), they confess their sins regularly as they evince a sober sensitivity to sin (1 John 1:8–10), they observe the commandments of the Lord in humble submission to God’s will (1 John 2:3–6), they are not characterized by hatred but rather love for their fellow believers (1 John 2:7–11), they experience progressive and continual spiritual growth (1 John 2:12–14), they are not dominated by inordinate affection for the fallen, satanic world system (1 John 2:15–17), they are by grace preserved so that they persevere in the faith (1 John 2:18–19), they confess Christian orthodoxy especially with regard to the doctrine of Christ (1 John 2:20–27), they are characterized by a general pattern of persistent striving after practical righteousness (1 John 2:29–3:10), they seek to continually procure and enjoy a clean conscience in the presence of God (1 John 3:19–22), and they love the Lord their God sincerely even as they abide in His love (1 John 4:7).

-These fruits of a genuine regenerating work of the Spirit in the life of the Christian constitute the evidence of what is always the case when one has been truly born of God.
-According to the apostle, every real Christian will be characterized by these things at least to some considerable degree in his experience.
+These fruits of a regenerating work of the Spirit in the life of the Christian constitute the evidence of what is always the case when one has been truly born of God.
+According to the apostle, every real Christian will be characterized by these things—at least to some considerable degree—in his experience.
 Those who lack the fruits of regeneration lack eternal life and yet abide in a state of spiritual death.

-As one compares his lifestyle to that which is set forth of the genuine believer in the Word of God, if the general pattern of his conduct concords with the descriptive realities of genuine Christianity outlined in Scripture, he can be confident that God indeed is at work in him to will and to do for His good pleasure (cf. Phil.
+As one compares his lifestyle to that which is set forth of the genuine believer in the Word of God, if the general pattern of his conduct concords with the descriptive realities of genuine Christianity outlined in Scripture, he can be confident that God indeed is at work in him “to will and to do for His good pleasure” (Phil.
 2:12–13).
 This in turn provides something of an objective way to discern if one truly abides in a state of grace.
-Those whose lives are marked by the fruit of regeneration can be confident they have eternal life, and thus be assured by the testimony of God’s Word that their salvation is genuine; those whose lives are marked by an absence of the fruit of regeneration can be confident they abide in spiritual death, and thus be assured by the testimony of God’s Word that they are bound for Hell unless they repent and turn to Christ.
+Those whose lives are marked by the fruit of regeneration can be confident that they have eternal life, and thus be assured by the testimony of God’s Word that their salvation is genuine; those whose lives are marked by an absence of the fruit of regeneration can be confident they abide in spiritual death, and thus be assured by the testimony of God’s Word that they are bound for Hell in their present condition (in which case they must turn and be converted that their sins may be blotted out).

 Maintaining Biblical Balance